Mesophotic coral reef: Invasive species

 Invasive species that are introduced to a novel biogeographic range or are native but released by ecological forces have been demonstrated to act as a disturbance in MCEs.
 Introduced or invasive sessile organisms can also reside in and impact MCEs.
 For example, algae of the genus Ramicrusta (Peyssonneliaceae) have recently appeared in the Caribbean where they were absent or rare and have become successful space competitors.
 The algae are able to overtop edges of living stony corals and other benthic organisms, causing death of underlying tissue.

+Conservation

+As of now, there is still little knowledge about mesophotic coral reefs.
+This makes it difficult for conservation efforts to be conducted as they are out of human reach and a vast majority of MCEs remain undiscovered or unsurveyed.
+Many of these coral reefs have already been damaged by climate change and human activities such as fishing, mining and sedimentation.

+Organizations such as the National Center for Coastal Ocean Science and the Coral Reef Research Foundation have started work on projects that will better understand and help restore mesophotic coral reefs.
+Some of the projects include seafloor mapping (bathymetry), habitat modelling with the goal to better understand these habitats which leads to better management.